homeops-tech/homeops-tech.github.io/_posts/2020-01-20-Provision-Puppetserver-with-Packer.md

 ## Deploy Server with Packer

 Here is an example packer file that can be used with esxi.
-I normally leave the build running for testing:
+I normally leave the build running for at the end:

 `puppet.json`

 ```json